 You’ve probably checked out the billions of T-shirts in downtown Estes Park (An *heart emoji* Estes Park is the most popular style), driven Trail Ridge Road to view the wildlife, including Elk and Texans (just kidding, we love our Texans, too!), and maybe even hiked up to Alberta Falls.
 But if you’re looking for a real adventure when it comes to things to do in Estes Park this weekend.
 Then you may want to consider seeing the gorgeous Rocky Mountains from an ATV.

 Estes Park ATV Rentals lets you see nature in a way you’ve never experienced it before.
 Taking in the sights from a vehicle that makes you feel as if you’re on an amusement park ride.
-The only difference is you’re the one behind the wheel.
+The only difference is your the one behind the wheel.
 It’s not a ride that you’ll toss your cookies on.
 However, unless it’s a couple of Oreos from your packed lunch.
 You may be in for the ride of your life.

 What is an ATV?
 Well, it’s an All-Terrain Vehicle, and that’s an appropriate name.
 Given that the durable and safe Jeep-like car will handle anything the Roosevelt National Forest can toss your way.
 It’s comfortable, fun and, if you want, wild ride that reminds us of a golf cart– if it could lift weights and drink a kale smoothie every day.

 And yet, the experienced guides at Estes Park ATV will put you at ease from the moment you meet them in the mountains before the start of your journey.